Studies on Electrical Properties of Resistive Plate Chamber (RPC): Introduction

-The present numerical model has offered us a numerical tool to optimize the configuration and components of the RPC to be designed for a muon scattering tomography setup.
-The same has been planned for material discrimination and further to be upgraded for inspection of civil structures \cite{Tripathy2020, Tripathy2021}.
-Since large area coverage along with uniform response of the RPC are the prime requirements of this application, a detailed evaluation of the electric field is essential.
-In this context, a systematic study has been carried out using this model to evaluate the potential distribution, dark current and the field distribution of the RPC for different electrical and design parameters.
-The time constant for potential buildup has also been studied as a related electrical characteristic, which can be found relevant for experiments with high particle rate.
-In the context of this numerical study, it should be mentioned that the values of the electrical properties of all the device components are not constant in reality, rather dependent upon material grade and ambience.
-In order to address this practical issue, the electrical as well as the physical parameters have been varied over a small range to take their fluctuation into account.
-This variation in all the parameters has also been useful in studying their effect on the field distribution.
-Finally, it is worth mentioning that the model can be used for producing a design and material guide for the implementation of RPC in any application.
+In this work, a 3D numerical model has been developed for simulating the electrical characteristics of RPC.
+It utilizes the law of current conservation to calculate the dark current flowing through the device as a result of the application of high voltage.
+The numerical model has been built using the commercially available Finite Element Method (FEM) solver, COMSOL Multiphysics \cite{comsol}.
+The following section \ref{nummod} describes the proposed numerical model.
+The performance of the model has been studied by comparing its results with that obtained by using another numerical model, presented in \cite{Ammosov1997}.
+Detailed information about the simulation conditions used in \cite{Ammosov1997} motivated its use as a benchmark.
+In \cite{Ammosov1997}, the electric field and dark current of an RPC have been calculated for different conductive coating configurations using the Surface Charge Method (SCM).
+It describes the electric field as superposition of fields due to surface charges and considers the effect of surface currents in the calculation of the electric field using the law of full current conservation.
+It offers us a handle to validate some parameters, namely, the electric field in the gas gap, current in the spacer materials etc., which are difficult to measure in an experimental environment.
+Following its comparison with the SCM model, the present numerical model has been used as a numerical tool to optimize the configuration and components of the RPC to be designed for a muon scattering tomography setup, which has been planned for material discrimination and will be further upgraded for inspection of civil structures \cite{Tripathy2020, Tripathy2021}.
+In this context, a systematic study has been carried out using this model to evaluate the potential distribution, dark current and the field distribution of the RPC for different electrical and design parameters in section \ref{eval}.
+To establish the findings, all these studies have been compared with experimental measurements performed on a glass RPC.
+Although the results have been calculated for a fixed dimension of RPC, the conclusions drawn from them depend upon the intrinsic properties of the RPC geometry and materials, which are independent of the RPC dimensions and hence can be applied more broadly.
+The time constant for potential build-up has also been studied in section \ref{eval} as a related electrical characteristic, which can be found relevant for experiments with high particle rate.
+In the context of this numerical study, it should be mentioned that the values of the electrical properties of all the device components are not constant in reality, but rather dependent upon material grade and environment.
+So are the physical parameters, which may have some deviation from the actual value.
+In order to address this practical issue, the electrical as well as the physical parameters have been varied over a range to take the possible options into account and investigate their effect on the field distribution.
+This will help to make decisions while building RPCs with material properties varying over a large range.
+Finally, it is worth mentioning that the model can be used for producing a design and material guide for the implementation of RPCs for any application.
+The conclusion based on the present work has been discussed in the last section \ref{con}.